turboderp/exllama/README.md

 A standalone Python/C++/CUDA implementation of Llama for use with 4-bit GPTQ weights, designed to be fast and memory-efficient on modern GPUs.

+Disclaimer: The project is coming along, but it's still a work in progress!

 ## Hardware requirements

 I am developing on an RTX 4090 and an RTX 3090-Ti.
 Both cards support the CUDA kernel, but there might be